Port Douglas: Events

 The annual Port Douglas Carnivale is held in May and runs for 10 days over two weekends, beginning with a parade attracting over 10,000 people.

 The Great Barrier Reef Marathon Festival is also held during October.

+Each June the Captain Cook Highway is closed for a day to host the IRONMAN Triathlon, where cyclists race from the Cairns Esplanade to the outskirts of Port Douglas and back (a distance of 180km).

 Attractions

-Port Douglas is near the Great Barrier Reef.
+Port Douglas is near the Great Barrier Reef and is home to Four mile beach, renowned for its four miles of golden sand and palm trees.
 Numerous companies run daily trips from the marina to the outer reef and the Low Isles for scuba diving and snorkelling.
 Port Douglas is also well known for its many restaurants, walks, golf courses, and five star resorts.

-Near the centre of town is a wildlife park that displays crocodiles, tree-kangaroos, cassowaries, koalas, quolls, flying foxes and other native animals.
+Nearby (25km away) is Hartley's Crocodile Adventures, a wildlife park that displays crocodiles, tree-kangaroos, cassowaries, koalas, quolls, flying foxes and other native animals.